 David Farrar might have become a major romantic star had he not played so many conflicted, often unpleasant, characters.
 His masterful mountain expert in Black Narcissus, for example, can offer no solutions for the Holy women that come in contact with him.
 Squire Reddin is basically an arrogant cad, a peer all but above the law.
 He initially considers Hazel just more prey for his hunt, and would like nothing more than to keep her as a back door mistress.
 We can’t believe he could be true to Hazel in the long run.

-Edward Chapman (Things to Come) is a convincingly honest prig, and the wonderful Esmond Knight once again convinces us that he’s sighted.
+Edward Chapman (Things to Come) is a convincingly honest prig, and the wonderful Esmond Knight, who was functionally blind, once again convinces us that he’s sighted.
 The scenes where old Woodus plays the harp while his daughter sings are quite beautiful.
 Sybil Thorndyke is minister Edward’s mother, whose reaction to Hazel’s weakness is predictable.
 The winner in the supporting ranks is an unexpectedly thin Hugh Griffith, the Squire’s marvelously mutinous servant, guardian of Hazel’s virginity, etc..
 Watching Griffith, it only now strikes me that he must have been the model for a puppet characters in the Anderson Supermarionation movies.

 David O. Selznick often exerted behind-the-scenes influence on movies using his stable of talent.
 He was an executive producer on several foreign pictures.
 He was in on the production of The Third Man partly because Carol Reed hired two of his contractees, but DOS’ meddling was reportedly limited to changing the opening narration.
 On both Gone to Earth and Vittorio De Sica’s Stazione Termini he injected himself deep into the filmmaking process.
 In each case, after (probably) warping the foreign director’s vision, he re-edited both films for America, and in the case of Gone to Earth essentially made his own version.
 When he discovered that he could do what he wanted with the American release, he went full ‘movie doctor’ mad on Powell’s picture, jettisoning a third of the footage (‘dull stuff’) and hiring Rouben Mamoulian to do retakes.